safonova/Spectroscopy/README.md

 --Improving the calibration of your spectrometer should reduce margin of error and provide you with a shorter list of elements.

---The minimum intensity can be adjusted to exclude elements that are too faint to be observed by eye.
+--The minimum intensity can be adjusted to exclude emission lines that are too faint to be observed by eye.

 --Once you have a narrowed-down list, you can compare the spectra of the possible elements with that of the unknown gas to narrow it down by eye.